List of Marvel Comics teams and organizations: Bacchae

-The Bacchae are a fictional group of woman warrior characters appearing in American comic books published by Marvel Comics.
+The Bacchae are a group of woman warrior characters appearing in American comic books published by Marvel Comics.

 In ancient times Hippolyta and her sisters set about war mongering various lands.
 In each attack she would steal female children, raising them to be her faithful warriors.
 This gave rise to the origin of the mythological Amazons.
 Hippolyta served as their queen and she called them her Bacchae.
 This arrangement served for many years until the arrival of Hercules.
 Sometime later with her being immortal, Hippolyta decided to restart her Bacchae cult in order to advance her standing in modern day.
 She did this by initiating female street people and runaways, providing them with weapons and fighting skills.
 This modern day Bacchae also became former associates of the Golden Horde and once sought vengeance on the Invisible Woman for interfering with their affairs.
 They then formed a private New York club called Tartarus as a front based in the heart of Wall Street.
 Outsiders see it as a private pleasure palace for those of the international business elite who consider the Hellfire Club too passé.
 It was here during a kidnap attempt that they were foiled by the X-Men.

 BAD Girls, Inc.

+BAD Girls, Inc. is an organization appearing in American comic books published by Marvel Comics.

 BAD Girls, Inc. is a group that consists of Black Mamba, the Asp, and Diamondback who were close friends as well as founding members of Sidewinder's super-villain team the Serpent Society.
 When Diamondback began dating Steve Rogers, the team acted behind the scenes to make sure that her first real date was uneventful.
 After learning of Diamondback and Cap's relationship, the Society's new leader, King Cobra, had Diamondback kidnapped and placed on trial, fearing that she would reveal the groups secrets to the Captain.
 Diamondback was found guilty by her fellow serpents and sentenced to execution.
 Black Mamba and Asp objected but were overruled by King Cobra.
 To save Diamondback, Black Mamba and Asp called in a favor from their former leader, Sidewinder, also Black Mamba's ex-boyfriend and they rescued Diamondback, however in retaliation, King Cobra captured the Asp and Black Mamba.
 Diamondback then hired Paladin to help her free the pair.
 Together, with Captain America, and Paladin, the five combined to defeat the Serpent Society.

 Band of the Bland

+The Band of the Bland is an organization appearing in American comic books published by Marvel Comics.

 The Band of the Bland is a group of mediocre super villains that came together to assassinate Howard the Duck.
 It consists of Black Hole, Doctor Angst, Spanker, and Tillie the Hun.